 If you don’t have a credit card from the cash issuer of your choice, you can apply online at RinggitPlus.
 You can also check with your current bank if they have any cash installment plans available as the list above isn’t exhaustive.

 Whichever method you choose, always make sure you read the terms and conditions and if in any doubt, be sure to check with your bank officer for more info!
-Credit cards with cash advance are there for your convenience and to help you in times of trouble so ensure it does just that – not get you into more trouble!
+The product is there for your convenience and to help you in times of trouble so ensure it does just that – not get you into more trouble!

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.